Skip to main content

 Get rid of AC noise

-Get rid of 60 Hz (or 50 Hz if you're in Europe or any country that operates on a 50 Hz power grid).
-The OpenBCI has a built-in notch filter that does a decent job at eliminating 60 Hz noise.
-You can adjust the notch filter to 50 Hz by clicking the "Notch 60 Hz" button.
-Additionally, if your Cyton board is on a table with any power cords or devices that are plugged into a wall outlet, move it to a location away from any electronic devices plugged into the wall.
+Get rid of 60 Hz (or 50 Hz if you're in Europe or any country that operates on a 50 Hz power grid) using the OpenBCI GUI built-in notch filter.
+This does a good job at eliminating 60 Hz noise.
+You can adjust the notch filter by clicking the Filters button next to Start/Stop Data Stream then choose an option from the dropdown list.
+Additionally, if your board is on a table with any power cords or devices that are plugged into a wall outlet, move it to a location away from any electronic devices plugged into the wall.
 This will drastically reduce the alternating current (AC) influence on your signal.

 Notch Filter